AumPauskar/blog/content/posts/misc/lab_expts.md

 - Title of the experiment\
 	Develop an embedded ‘c’ program for arm7 to blink the leds connected to port 0 pins.
 - Objective of the experiment
+	- To understand the basic concepts of embedded C programming for ARM7
+	- To gain expertise in programming ARM7 to control external devices
 - Brief theory about the experiment

+	This experiment involves developing an embedded C program for the ARM7 microcontroller to blink LEDs connected to port 0 pins.

+	**Brief Theory:**

+	ARM7 is a group of older 32-bit RISC ARM processor cores.
+They are widely used in embedded systems due to their low power consumption, ample I/O capabilities, and compact size.
+In this experiment, we are using the ARM7 microcontroller's GPIO (General Purpose Input/Output) functionality to control LEDs connected to its port 0 pins.

+	The blinking of LEDs is a basic experiment that helps understand the I/O operations of the microcontroller.
+It involves setting the port pins as output, then turning the LEDs on and off at regular intervals.

+	**Description of PINSEL, IODIR, IOSET, IOCLR:**

+	These are registers used to control the GPIO pins on the ARM7 microcontroller.

+	- `PINSEL`: This register is used to select the function of the pins.
+Each pin can serve multiple purposes.
+For example, it can be used as a GPIO pin or for other specific functions like ADC, PWM, etc. By setting the appropriate bits in the PINSEL register, we can select the function of the pin.

+	- `IODIR`: This register is used to set the direction (input or output) of the GPIO pins.
+If a bit in the IODIR register is set to 0, the corresponding pin is set as an input.
+If it's set to 1, the pin is set as an output.

+	- `IOSET`: This register is used to set (turn on) the GPIO pins.
+Writing a 1 to a bit in the IOSET register will set the corresponding pin to a high state (usually 3.3V or 5V depending on the microcontroller).

+	- `IOCLR`: This register is used to clear (turn off) the GPIO pins.
+Writing a 1 to a bit in the IOCLR register will set the corresponding pin to a low state (0V).

 - Algorithm & Program
 	```c
 	#include<LPC21xx.h>